 - Accumulation of bacteria and food debris in the gap between tooth and gums.

 The dentist will use a special instrument called Willam’s Probe for measuring the infection levels.
 Apart from that X-ray will also be taken to know the impact of gum infection on the tooth and surrounding base.

 Once the dentist analyzes the severity of gum infection and cause of the infection, he/she will suggest the appropriate treatment for you.
 The treatment will vary from patient to patient depending on infection level.
 Below are some of the treatment options available for gum infection…

-1. Antibiotic Treatment – As it is an infection, dentist may resort to antibiotic pills or injections to deal with bacterial growth.
-Once the infection reduces, dentist will clean the area to remove any bacteria particles.
-After that, proper oral hygiene and regular dentist visits for deep cleaning will be effective in preventing the gum infections in future.
+1. Antibiotic Treatment – As it is an infection, the dentist may resort to antibiotic pills or injections to deal with bacterial growth.
+Once the infection reduces, the dentist will clean the area to remove any bacteria particles.
+After that, proper oral hygiene and regular dentist visits for deep cleaning will be effective in preventing gum infections in the future.

 2. Root Planing and Scaling Treatment – This is an advanced treatment for gum infection.
 In this procedure, a deep cleaning is provided between the teeth and gums – up to the roots.

 3. Gingivectomy – This treatment is suggested when the infection is severe.
 In this procedure, a part of gum tissue is removed.

 4. Flap Surgery – This treatment is suggested when the infection is too severe.
 In this process, the dentist will perform flap surgery which involves bone or tissue grafts.

 Usually, the treatment will be assessed by the dentist.
 Detecting it in early stages will help you prevent the infection from getting worse.